neufeld/AXIOME3/README.md

     └── taxonomy.qzv
 ```

+_if you don't see the above message (notice the smiley face, ":)"), or your output directory is missing some files, it means the pipeline is not successfully run.
+Check with the lab's bioinformatician if the error is not obvious_

-6. Make sure to rename/move (or remove) this directory after your done.
+6. Make sure to rename or move this directory to somewhere else when you are done running the pipeline.

-**luigi may not run if this directory is not properly cleaned up**
+**by default, luigi pipeline looks at "output" directory to check for successful tasks, so if all the files already exist in this directory (e.g. from analyzing your previous samples), it will think there aren't any jobs to be run for the new samples since all the files are there.**

 #### Moving directory example
-Let's say you want to move "output" directory to your home directory, and rename it to "Foo".
+Let's say you want to move "output" directory to "Analysis" directory under the home directory, and rename it to "Illumina_Run3".

 You may run the command below to do so.

-`mv output ~/foo` ("~" means home directory fyi)
+`mv output ~/Analysis/Illumina_Run3` ("~" means home directory fyi)

 ### For people who are fairly comfortable with linux terminal, AND know how to edit files from the terminal